dentemple/bauer-code-test/README.md

 ### Instructions

 Write a program that will take the results of `items.csv` and `bidders.csv` and generate the file `winning-bids.csv`.
-Given the data in `items.csv` and `bidders.csv`, a correct program will generate the following output:
+Given the data in `items.csv` and `bidders.csv`, and applying the rules in `rules.txt`  a correct program will generate the following output: